CamilleHbp/awesome-42-freelance-42paris/README.md

 # Awesome 42 Freelance - 42paris

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 List of tips and tool for 42 freelances.
 Inspired by [awesome-freelance-fr](https://github.com/etnbrd/awesome-freelance-fr).
 Most tools are only useful/available in France.
-If you wish to create your own list for your campus, feel free to fork the repo and adapt it to your needs, or grab the `TEMPLATE.md` file and create your own.
+If you wish to create your own list for your campus, feel free to fork the repo and adapt it to your needs or grab the [template](TEMPLATE.md) file and create your own.

-The first item on the list will always be a list of all **awesome-42-freelance-`#CAMPUS`** github repositories.
+If you wish to contribute, follow the [contributing guidelines](CONTRIBUTING.md)

 - [Awesome 42 Freelance - 42paris](#awesome-42-freelance---42paris)
   - [Awesome 42 Freelance lists by Campus](#awesome-42-freelance-lists-by-campus)